Crypto Pump and Dumps: How To Spot & Avoid Them

 7. Unusual price movements

 Cryptocurrencies are notorious for being unpredictable, largely due to the market’s speculative nature.
-This can make it a little hard to spot a pump and dump scheme based on their price movements.
+This can make it a little hard to spot a pump-and-dump scheme based on price movements.
 But if a coin suddenly begins jumping around in value, especially if it's moving contrary to greater market sentiment, it can be a sign of market manipulation.

 However, for the most part, the broader crypto market will only jump/drop in value drastically for a reason.
 For example, Bitcoin can be unstable at times and might drop 10% in a day, but this might be due to a recession being declared by leading economists, the reserve bank raising interest rates higher than expected, or a similar event.